Go to Studio

 Filter List

-• Remove empty or invalid items from a list
+• Remove empty, invalid, or off-topic items from a list returned by a scraper or API.

 Quick setup